The common credit card fees you probably don’t want to know about, but should.

 Source: RBA.
 As a reason for choosing a credit card, fees were identified as the most important factor by around 15% of credit card holders, while 25% said the most important factor was whether the card belonged to their main/preferred bank.

-The most common credit card fee is the annual fee.
-The annual fee is charged by credit card companies to pay for the account maintenance and extra features the card offers, such as travel insurance and airport lounge access.
+A credit card annual fee is a yearly fee charged by credit card companies to pay for the account maintenance and extra features the card offers, such as travel insurance and airport lounge access.
 It thus stands to reason that most of the cards that charge a high annual fee tend to be rewards and premium cards, while cards with a low annual fee tend to be more basic ‘no frills’ products.

 Various market sources show that cards with an annual fee charge anywhere between $20 and $750.